Juan Manuel Cerúndolo: 2022: Major, Masters debut and third round, hiatus

-2023-2024: Wimbledon & US Open debuts & first major win
+2023–24: Wimbledon & US Open debuts & first major win

-He won the 2023 Challenger de Tigre in Argentina defeating Bolivian Murkel Dellien.
+Cerúndolo won the 2023 Challenger de Tigre in Argentina defeating Bolivian Murkel Dellien.

-In Córdoba, Argentina he received a wildcard and defeated fellow Argentine and top seed Diego Schwartzman to reach the quarterfinals.
+In Córdoba Open, Argentina, he received a wildcard and defeated compatriot and top-seed Diego Schwartzman to reach the quarterfinals.
 With the victory, he improved to 10–0 at this ATP 250 (including his three qualifying wins in 2021).
-At the 2023 Rio Open he qualified but lost to eventual champion Cam Norrie.
+At the 2023 Rio Open he qualified but lost to eventual champion Cameron Norrie.

 In Santiago he also qualified into the main draw and defeated Pedro Cachin in the first round.

 Cerúndolo made his debut at the 2023 Wimbledon Championships as a direct entry into the main draw.

 He recorded his first Major win on his debut at the US Open defeating Ilya Ivashka in five sets.

 2025: First Masters clay wins & third round, ATP final, back to top 100

 Ranked No. 126 at the 2025 Mutua Madrid Open, Cerúndolo qualified for the main draw, making his debut at the tournament, and recorded his first Masters win on clay over Aleksandar Kovacevic.
 Next he defeated previous year runner-up Félix Auger-Aliassime to reach the third round of a clay Masters for the first time and only the second time at this level.
 Cerúndolo qualified for the main draw of the 2025 French Open and upset 32nd seed Alex Michelsen, recording his first win at the tournament.

 At the 2025 Swiss Open Cerúndolo reached his second final on the ATP Tour, upsetting sixth seed David Goffin and top seed and world No. 13 Casper Ruud, the biggest win of his career, before defeating Ignacio Buse in the semifinal.
 He was defeated in three sets by second seed Alexander Bublik in the final.
-As a result Cerúndolo returned to the top 100 in the singles rankings on 21 July 2025.
+As a result, Cerúndolo returned to the top 100 in the singles rankings, since October 2023, on 21 July 2025.

+2026: Win over World No. 1, Major fourth round, top 50

+At the 2026 French Open, despite trailing by two sets and 1–5 in the third set, Cerúndolo came back to upset world No. 1 Jannik Sinner in the second round.
+Sinner's loss ended a streak of nine consecutive major titles won between him and Alcaraz, dating back to the 2024 Australian Open, as well as a career-best winning streak of 30 matches.
+This marked the first time the incumbent world No. 1 failed to reach the third round of the French Open since Andre Agassi in 2000.
+It was the first time Sinner lost before the third round of a major since the 2023 French Open.
+He reached the fourth round defeating Martín Landaluce.
+At 5 hours and 58 minutes, the match was the longest match at the French Open since the first round encounter between Corentin Moutet and Lorenzo Giustino in 2020.
+It was the third longest match in the tournament's history, and also the longest since the super tiebreak was introduced in the final set in 2022.